testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/mailboxaliasfunctions-function-type.md

 ## **Get OTP**

-- Enables you to extract an OTP from an email message based on a provided regex pattern and runtime variables.
+- Enables you to extract the OTP sent to the mailbox into a variable based on a regex pattern.
-- It facilitates the automated retrieval of OTPs for testing authentication flows.

 <style>
   .example-container {